dsc-courses/practice.dsc40a.com/problems/wi22-midterm2/wi22-midterm2-q14.md

 # BEGIN PROB

-(1 point) You survey 250 Stringle players and ask them several questions about their Stringle-playing behavior, with the goal of figuring out how much they would be willing to pay if Stringle were to switch to a paid annual subscription.
+You survey 250 Stringle players and ask them several questions about their Stringle-playing behavior, with the goal of figuring out how much they would be willing to pay if Stringle were to switch to a paid annual subscription.
 All of the questions are yes or no questions,